How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 • If it’s a newly registered record, the Local Civil Registrar (LCR) copy should be certified by the PSA.

-• If any of the entries from PSA/NSO are unclear, please provide a Local Civil Registrar (LCR) copy of Birth (Form 1A)/Death (Form 2A)/Marriage (Form 3A) Certificate.
+• If any of the entries from PSA/NSO are unclear, please provide a Local Civil Registrar (LCR) copy of the Birth (Form 1A)/Death (Form 2A)/Marriage (Form 3A) Certificate.

 Requirements To Get an Apostille Certificate in the Philippines